 Eurasia, inhabit roadsides or fields in coastal areas.
-Stems, having
+Stems have

 four ridges, with oval-shaped leaves, 1-2cm in length, 0.5-1.5cm in

-width, branch well, and spreading sideways.
+width, branch well, and spread sideways.
 The leaves are of opposite

-phyllotaxis, with no petioles and margins entire.
-Leaf
+phyllotaxis, with no petioles and entire margins.
+Axils emerge

-axils emerge

-cymes, in which small tubular vermillion flowers cleft
+cymes, in which small tubular vermillion flowers cleft at the tips